Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Introduction

 \item \textbf{The sequence exhibits a natural ordering.} Words in a sentence are arranged in a specific sequence that dictates meaning.
 Analogously, events are naturally ordered by their timestamps, reflecting the chronological progression of captured changes.
 This inherent temporal order is a key characteristic that distinguishes event data from unordered data structures like point clouds.

 \item \textbf{The meaning of an element is determined by its context.} A word can be polysemous; for instance, ``transformer'' can refer to a neural network architecture or a character in an animated series; its specific meaning is disambiguated by the surrounding text.
 An individual event merely indicates a brightness change at a specific pixel and time, conveying little information in isolation.
 However, when viewed within a spatiotemporal stream, a sequence of events can delineate an object's contour, thus giving a single event a higher-level meaning, such as being part of an edge.
-Therefore, the significance of an event is also fundamentally context-dependent. \end{enumerate}

-Inspired by word2vec, we propose event-to-vector (event2vec), an efficient spatio-temporal representation for asynchronous events.
+Therefore, the significance of an event is also fundamentally context-dependent. \end{enumerate} Inspired by word2vec, we propose event-to-vector (event2vec), an efficient spatiotemporal representation for asynchronous events.
 Our contributions are as follows: \begin{enumerate}[(1)] \item By embedding events into a vector space, our method natively handles the sparse nature of the input stream, avoiding dense intermediate representations like event frames.
 This allows for efficient, GPU-accelerated processing with modern network architectures.

-\item We propose a parametric spatial embedding and a convolution-based temporal embedding method to capture neighborhood similarity---a characteristic that is critical for accuracy but difficult for a standard embedding layer (a look-up table) to learn.
+\item We propose a parametric spatial embedding and a convolution-based temporal embedding method to capture neighborhood similarity---a characteristic that is critical for accuracy but difficult for a standard embedding layer (a lookup table) to learn.

 \item We validated our method on three widely used classification benchmarks: DVS Gesture \citep{8100264}, ASL-DVS \citep{9010397}, and DVS-Lip \citep{Tan_2022_CVPR}.
 It achieved competitive accuracy while demonstrating remarkable parameter efficiency, throughput, latency, as well as robustness against a low number of events or low spatial resolutions. \end{enumerate}